 Contributing to Exosphere

 Exosphere has a lighter-weight process for new contributors.
-If you're making your first or second contribution to Exosphere, you only need the Quick Start section below.
-Otherwise, please see the Core Contributor Onboarding section.
+If you're making your first or second contribution to Exosphere, you only need Quick Start for New Contributors.
+Feel empowered to ignore the rest of this doc until making your third or subsequent contribution to Exosphere.

 See Contributor skills for the skills you need (or will learn!) while working on different parts of the project.